ncatlab/nlab-content/pages/9/4/8/5/5849/content.md

    i( s')
   \big)
 \]
-on representables, which is an isomorphism by the assumption that $i$ is fully faithful.
+on representables, where this is an isomorphism by the assumption that $i$ is fully faithful.
 If follows that $(i_!)_{X, X'}$, is the compostite of the following isomorphisms, and hence an isomorphism:
 $$
   \begin{aligned}
     &